If you find yourself often sensing things before they happen or picking up on subtle cues from the happenings around you, you may be highly intuitive.

 You may display these intuitive signs

-• You have a heightened sense of empathy, which means you’re able to pick up on the emotions and feelings of beings around you.
+- You pick up on the emotions and feelings of individuals around you.

-• You find that you are highly creative and imaginative and that you’re able to think outside the box to come up with unique solutions to problems.
+- You are highly creative and imaginative and can think outside the box to come up with unique solutions to problems.

-• You find that you have a strong connection to nature or spirituality and that you’re able to connect with what’s happening in the world on a deeper level.
+- You have a strong connection to nature or spirituality and you connect with what’s happening in the world on a deeper level.
+You connect with animals and birds.

 If you identify with any of these signs, it’s possible that you have a highly intuitive way of thinking.